LeonardoBai12/LBMeals/README.md

 In the sample application you can:
 * Search meal recipes by category
 * Filter meal recipes by name
-* See pictures of the selected meal.
+* See pictures, ingredients and instructions of the selected meal.

 ### Technologies